maxwihlborg/fp-json-query/readme.md

 Options:
   -o, --out <path>  Write the result to a file
-  --no-nl           Don't add a new line at the end (default: true) -h, --help        Display this message
+  --no-nl           Control new line at the end output (default: true) -h, --help        Display this message
   -v, --version     Display version number